-Help Text Setup Item Options Comments TPM State Enabled and Activated Information only.
-Enabled and Shows the current TPM device Deactivated Disabled and A disabled TPM device will not Activated execute commands that use TPM functions and TPM security Disabled and operations will not be available.
-Deactivated An enabled and deactivated TPM is in the same state as a disabled TPM except setting of TPM ownership is allowed if not present already.
+Options Setup Item Help Text Comments TPM State Enabled and Information only.
+Activated Shows the current TPM device Enabled and state.
+Deactivated A disabled TPM device will not execute commands that use TPM Disabled and Activated functions and TPM security operations will not be available.
+Disabled and An enabled and deactivated TPM Deactivated is in the same state as a disabled TPM except that the setting of TPM ownership is allowed, if not present already.
 An enabled and activated TPM executes all commands that use TPM functions and TPM security operations will be available.
-TPM No Operation [No Operation] - No changes to current Administrative Turn On Control [Turn On] - Enables and activates Turn Off TPM.
-Clear Ownership [Turn Off] - Disables and deactivates [Clear Ownership] - Removes the TPM ownership authentication and returns the TPM to a factory default state.
-Note: The BIOS setting returns to [No Operation] on every boot cycle by default.
+TPM No Operation [No Operation] - No changes to Administrative current state.
+Turn On Control [Turn On] - Enables and activates Turn Off TPM.
+Clear Ownership [Turn Off] - Disables and deactivates [Clear Ownership] - Removes the TPM ownership authentication and returns the TPM to a factory default Note: The BIOS setting returns to [No Operation] on every boot cycle by default.